santokhsdg/BoomBikes/README.md

 # Boom Bikes Demand Prediction
 >The case study aims at building a Multivariate Linear Regression (MLR) model for predicting demand on
 > a given day using historical data of 2 years.
-The modelling focuses identifying the key factors and their corresponding
+The modelling focuses on identifying the key factors and their corresponding
 > contribution to the demand of bikes.